Cutting planes for signomial programming

 Finally, the \oic setting combines both the \oc and \ic settings and achieves the best reduction in runtime.
 However, for affected and affected-hard instances, the setting shows different gap reduction results.
 In fact, the results for affected-hard instances give more insight, since the goal of the valid inequalities is to speed up convergence for hard instances.
 In this sense, the \oic setting achieves almost the best result, so it carries the best of both valid inequalities.
 However, the improvement compared to each setting is not significant.

+We next look at instance-wise results on affected instances that are not solved by the \disable setting.
+The scatter plots in \Cref{fig:comp2} compare the relative gaps of such instances obtained by different settings.
+We find that, many data points (of gaps less than 20\%) are around the diagonal line, and these unbiased results mean that they are not affected much by cutting planes.
+However, there are some data points (of gaps more than 40\%) above the diagonal line, especially noticing those far in the top, so cutting planes achieve much smaller gaps than the \disable setting on these hard instances.

 In summary, the performances of the \oc and \ic settings are comparable.
-They can lead to smaller duality gaps with less computation time, which is desirable for solvers, and one can use either of them.
-Moreover, they do not hurt each other.
+They can lead to smaller duality gaps, which is desirable for solvers, and one can use either of them.
+Moreover, the combination of both cuts enhances performance slightly.